enrightc/The-Gourmet-Cake-Club/README.md

 # CREDITS
 ### Content
-- Chocolate Nutella Cake recpie was sourced from [Baked by an introvert](https://www.bakedbyanintrovert.com/nutella-cake/).
+- Chocolate Nutella Cake recipe was sourced from [Baked by an introvert](https://www.bakedbyanintrovert.com/nutella-cake/).

 ### Images
 - The home page hero and call-to-action background  and the website logo images were obtained from [Rawpixel](https://www.rawpixel.com).
 These images are from the public domain collection and are free for personal and commercial use with no attirbution required.